DevExpress/XAF-Blazor-Kubernetes-example/README.md

           - "1433"
 ```

-The application is accessible on the 80 port.
-However, we use the "expose" configuration for the SQL Server container which makes it reachable only inside the Docker network, and the database cannot be accessed outside.
+You can access the application on port 80.
+However, we apply the 'expose' configuration option to the SQL Server container.
+This option makes the server accessible only within the Docker network and inaccessible outside of it.

 The application can use the following connection string to access the database: